successible/markdown-wiki/README.md

 > Note: All of these libraries are disabled by default.
 If desired, you can enable them in your Visual Studio Code Settings. `proselint` can also be a bit slow, so it does not run on every text change.
 Instead, you need to save the document for `proselint` to run.

 You may want to analyze more than just your open file.
-These commands make that possible.
+This command make that possible.

 - `Analyze Files`: Analyze every `.md` file in your workspace with enabled libraries.
 This command will also check for three other things.
 One, missing wiki links.
 Two, missing asset links.
 Three, missing or unmatched footnotes.

-- `Delete Orphaned Assets`: Delete any asset not linked in a Markdown file.
-Specifically, this command will delete any files of type `png`, `jpeg`, `jpg`, `svg`, `gif`, `wav`, or `mp3`.
-This command is destructive, so use it carefully!

 ## Footnotes